Who is at risk for the Coronavirus (COVID-19)?

 Reporting Traffic & Lighting Issues

-For signals not working, signals on flash or bulbs out, stop or yield signs knocked down, street light poles knocked down, residents should call 311 and follow the prompts for Traffic & Lighting.
+For signals not working, signals on flash or bulbs out, stop or yield signs knocked down, street light poles knocked down, residents should call 311.
+If calling 311 after hours, follow the prompts for Traffic & Lighting.

 South Bend Green Corps

-South Bend Green Corps will not be performing home weatherization visits in the near term.
+South Bend Green Corps are not performing home weatherization visits.
 For questions about the program or to be added to the list for when services recommence, email email@example.com or call 574.235.5905.

 Water Works Customer Service Office